Excel Linear Programming (Table of Contents)

 Now, we will try to solve the linear programming problem using the Excel Solver tool.

-Example: A chemical plant produces two product:: A. These two products need raw materials as shown below: Product A needs three types of raw materials – Material_1 20KG, Material_2 30KG, Material_3 as 5 KG.
-On similar lines, Product B requires 10KG of Material_1, 30 KG of Material_2 and 10 KG of Material_3.
-The manufacturer requires a minimum of 460KG or Material_1, 960KG of Material_2 and 220KG of Material_3.
-If the per-unit cost for Product A is $30 and the cost of Product B is $35, how many products the manufacturer should blend to meet the minimum material requirements at the lowest cost possible?
-Let’s use the information provided under this example for modelling the equations.
+Example: A chemical plant produces two products:: A. These two products need raw materials as shown below: Product A needs three types of raw materials – Material_1 20KG, Material_2 30KG, and Material_3 as 5 KG.
+Product B requires 10 kg of Material_1, 30 KG of Material_2, and 10 KG of Material_3 on similar lines.
+The manufacturer requires a minimum of 460 kg of Material_1, 960 kg of Material_2, and 220 kg of Material_3.
+If the per-unit cost for Product A is $30 and the cost of Product B is $35, how many products should the manufacturer blend to meet the minimum material requirements at the lowest cost possible?
+Let’s use the information provided in this example for modeling the equations.

-Step 1: We can see all the equation constraints we can form using the information provided in the example above.
+Step 1: We can see all the equation constraints we can form using the information in the example above.

 Step 2: Use these equations to add the constraints cell-wise under Excel across A2:C8 of the given sheet.
-See the screenshot as below:
+See the screenshot below:

 Step 7: Since we need to minimize the cost with the highest production possible, set the next parameter as Min.
 You can get this done by clicking on the Min radio button.

 Step 9: Now add the constraints.
 Click on Add button under the Subject to the Constraints: section, and it will open up a new window to add constraints.
 Under that window – B3:C3 as Cell Reference, >= and 0 as Constraints.
-This we are doing since the basic constraint in any LPP is that, X and Y should be greater than zero.
+This we are doing since the basic constraint in any LPP is that X and Y should be greater than zero.

-Step 10: Click again on the Add button and this time use B3:C3 as Cell Reference and F6:F8 as Constraints with inequality as >=.
+Step 10: Click again on the Add button, and this time use B3:C3 as Cell Reference and F6:F8 as Constraints with inequality as >=.
 Click the OK button to add this constraint as well under the solver.

 Solver now has all the parameters required to solve this set of linear equations, and it looks as below: